andrewramsay/cix2026/location/index.md

  - the River Kelvin has a [walking/cycling route](https://www.google.co.uk/maps/place/Kelvin+Walkway,+Glasgow,+UK/@55.8820955,-4.2932773,17z/data=!3m1!4b1!4m6!3m5!1s0x488845b68946b5ff:0xf225b22464854bcf!8m2!3d55.8820925!4d-4.2907024!16s%2Fg%2F11b62p7msh?entry=ttu&g_ep=EgoyMDI1MTEyMy4xIKXMDSoASAFQAw%3D%3D) along much of its length as it passes through the city.
 Note that this is often quite narrow and you must be aware of pedestrians!

-# Student Accomodation

-There will be availability for S3CIX particpants at Queen Margaret Residences, which offers modern single en-suite rooms in self-catered flats at a cost of £46.50 per room, per night, for a single, en-suite room.

-You can find more information and photos here: [Queen Margaret Residences](https://www.gla.ac.uk/myglasgow/accommodation/visitorstouristsgroups/residences/queenmargaretresidences/).
-Delegates can book accommodation for any number of nights between Monday 15 June 2026 and Saturday 20 June 2026.
-We have been assigned 40 rooms on a first-come-first served basis.

-The booking portal link is [https://book.accom.gla.ac.uk/KxBnBLive/Default.aspx](https://book.accom.gla.ac.uk/KxBnBLive/Default.aspx).
-Please use promotion code is S3CIX25 so that you are allocated the right price and location.
-Accommodation bookings must be paid for online at the time of reservation, and this process is completely separate from the Symposium/Summer School Registration process.
-If the booking process is not completed with payment (by card) then the room is not reserved.
-Please book and pay for your accomodation before the 15th of April 2026.